jasnow/railroader-site/source/docs/confidence/index.markdown

  * Medium - This generally indicates an unsafe use of a variable, but the variable may or may not be user input.
  * Weak - Typically means user input was indirectly used in a potentially unsafe manner.

-However, Brakeman can easily guess wrong, so it is best to read through all warnings and assess their importance manually.
+However, Railroader can easily guess wrong, so it is best to read through all warnings and assess their importance manually.